All Glow services are accessible through the web browser on any device, including mobile devices such as smartphones and tablets.

 If you are having difficulties with any of the Glow services, guidance is available on how to report the problem to your local authority helpdesk.

-A Privacy Impact Assessment (PIA) was carried out by Education Scotland in consultation with stakeholders.
-A PIA commits to making a publically available version and this will be done at the appropriate time.
+A Data Privacy Impact Assessment (DPIA) was carried out by Education Scotland in consultation with stakeholders.
+A DPIA commits to making a publically available version and this will be done at the appropriate time.